pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     t.right(45)

-This Import Turtle demo runs just as well for me in Window Tab Panes of ReplIt, but they force those Terminals to run stunningly slow, unless you pay money
+This Import Turtle demo runs just as well for me in Window Tab Panes of ReplIt, but they force those Terminals to run stunningly slow, and even turn them off for a month, unless you pay money

 You could go ask Python·Org people to learn to auto-complete your Turtle Logo Input as strongly as we do.